Chart Color Schemes

 Zetland is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Zetland has a high level of cultural diversity, with 52.4% of its population speaking a language other than English at home and 66.1% born overseas.
-Christianity is the predominant religion in Zetland, accounting for 30.5% of people.
-However, Judaism is overrepresented compared to Greater Sydney, making up 1.2% of Zetland's population versus 1.1%.
+Christianity is the predominant religion in Zetland, making up 30.5% of people.
+Judaism is slightly overrepresented compared to Greater Sydney, comprising 1.2% of Zetland's population versus 1.1%.

 Frequently Asked Questions - Diversity